Ella Farnsworth, Director of Admissions

 We hope this website intrigues you enough to come visit the school.
 We are happy to answer any questions, arrange a tour of the campus, and provide prospective applicants the opportunity to spend a day shadowing one of our students.

 The Community School offers an intimate, focused classroom environment and a supportive student culture.
 We value character development and effort as well as achievement.
-We recruit well-rounded students who take pride in their academics and individualism while valuing the strength that lies in community.
-Our teachers engage with our students outside the classroom as advisors, club sponsors and coaches, and work alongside students on community service projects both locally and farther afield during school breaks (including projects in Utah, California, Europe and Central America).
+We recruit well-rounded students who take pride in their academics and in being strong individuals while valuing the strength of community.
+Our teachers engage with our students outside the classroom as advisors, club sponsors and coaches, and work alongside students on community service projects both locally and farther afield.

 The bonds created at the Community School last long after graduation, and the knowledge, skills and character developed here prepare our students exceedingly well for college and life beyond.
 In the words of a few of our graduates…

 “My teachers were incredibly passionate about teaching.
 I attribute my curiosity specifically to them.”

 —Megan Grassell, JHCS class of 2014